QihangFan/Behavioral-Expression-Research-Final-Prototype/README.md

-# Hugbot-2.1
+# Behavioral Expression Research Final Prototype

-Hugbot 2.1 is an installation testing if a robot with simple action can steal people's sympathy.
+The final prototype has a single expression method to test if audiences can empathzise similarly.

 ## Miniature
  -  Ultrasonic Distance Sensor